 As I reflected on our situation, it made me curious about other pandemics in history.
 A quick internet search provided some interesting reading.

 I read about the most tragic pandemic in recorded history--The Back Plague of the 1300’s.
-It is estimated to have killed as many as 200 million people over 7 years, and at least 1 out of every 3 people in Europe--no wonder many at that time thought it was the end of the world!
+It is estimated to have killed as many as 200 million people over 7 years, and at least 1 out of every 3 people in Europe--No wonder many at that time thought it was the end of the world!
 How did the Catholic Church of this time respond?
 In some ways they responded positively, helping to bury the dead, caring for the ill and encouraging quarantines to slow the spread of the disease.
 In other ways they responded very poorly, promoting superstitions and blaming people groups such as the Jews.
-The pope himself blamed the Jews for the cause of the plague and sadly, many Jews were lynched by angry mobs.
-There were also those who preached the plague was God’s judgment poured out on mankind, and in an attempt to appease His wrath there were monks who would parade through town flogging themselves for days.
+As a result, many Jews were murdered by angry mobs.
+There were also those who preached the plague was God’s judgment poured out on mankind and in an attempt to appease His wrath there were monks who would parade themselves through town flogging themselves for days.